Spaghetti-droid/ScreenshotCropperPy/README.md

         options:
           -h, --help            show this help message and exit -l LOGLEVEL, --log-level LOGLEVEL
                                 Level of detail for logged events.
-Default: DEBUG -p PATH, --path PATH  Path to the folder where the screenshots will be saved.
+Currently: WARNING -p PATH, --path PATH  Path to the folder where the screenshots will be saved.
 Currently: ./Screenshots.
           -x X, --x-offset X    x offset from top left of the captured area.
 Currently: 0.
           -y Y, --y-offset Y    y offset from top left of the captured area.
 Currently: 0.